ashahzad4/Zaypay/README.markdown

 ZAYPAY api for .NET users
 ------------------------------
+This api is for .net users who want to interact with zaypay for creating and tracking their payments.

+You can download the api at link

 Price Setting
 ------------------------------

+Zaypay API works with Price Settings.
+A price setting determines how and in what countries payments can be made and how much a consumer needs to pay to complete the payment.
-Zaypay API works with so-called Price Settings.
-There are items you can create by clicking Price Settings link on your dashboard  ( at http://zaypay.com ), that defines what payment methods and countries you want to support, and what prices you would allow.
+You can create a price setting by clicking the price setting  link on your dashboard  ( at http://zaypay.com ).

 Price Settings offer following modes: